Dream of: 07 January 1985 "Book Report"

 As I thought about it, I decided I would write a book report on a book I had already read.
 When I told the other two fellows my plan, they seemed to think that would be a good idea.

-Thinking more, I decided I might write the report on the writer Miguel Cervantes' Don Quixote.
+Thinking more, I decided I might write the report on Miguel Cervantes' Don Quixote.
 I knew it was a large, acceptable book which I had already read.
 I also considered F. Scott Fitzgerald's The Great Gatsby, since I had also read it; but I thought The Great Gatsby was probably too popular.

 So I concentrated on Don Quixote, and I began trying to think of some of the central themes in Don Quixote.
 I thought of Don Quixote himself, of his eccentric nature and of how he had tried to do good for people in such an unusual fashion.
 I tried to remember episodes from the book and how I would relate them in a book report.